 The dRICH will use C$_2$F$_6$ as the radiator gas for the first time in a RICH detector, enabled by its low chromatic dispersion.
 Studies have been performed to ensure that scintillation backgrounds remain sufficiently low and that the optical transparency of the radiator gas is high.
 In addition, a pressurized dRICH using argon as a radiator gas is being considered, with the pressure chosen to match the refractive index of C$_2$F$_6$, in anticipation of future policies on SFC gases.
 These R\&D activities involve interdisciplinary fields and may find applications in the FCC era.
 Dedicated R\&D on the gas system is a central aspect of the ePIC dRICH program and aligns with the scientific interests of DRD4 \cite{EIC_Gas}.

 Several beam test studies have been performed with a prototype \cite{EIC_TB_Proto} to validate key features of the dRICH, including radiator optical quality and optical layout.
 The prototype, in its default configuration, uses Hamamatsu MaPMTs and MAROC chips \cite{MAROC}.
 The analysis shows that the single-photon resolution for both the aerogel and gas radiators is in excellent agreement with simulation studies.
-Furthermore, irradiated SiPMs with ALCOR chip–based readout \cite{EIC_ALCOR} have also been tested with this prototype (see fig.~\ref{fig:ePIC} (b) and fig.~\ref{fig:ePIC}(c) for SiPM arrangements and aerogel ring event displays).
+Furthermore, irradiated SiPMs with ALCOR chip–based readout \cite{EIC_ALCOR} have also been tested with this prototype (see Fig.~\ref{fig:ePIC} (c) for SiPM arrangements).
 A high number of photons were detected, with clear separation between gas and aerogel rings.
 The measured evolution of the ring radius with particle momentum enabled the identification of electrons, pions, kaons, and protons using aerogel photon information \cite{EIC_Rubini_SiPM}.
 Initial studies with a pressurized gas radiator have also been carried out to validate the number of detected photons and single-photon resolution.
-In the following years, a full scale dRICH prototype will be tested at a CERN beam test~\cite{EIC_Marco_RICH25}.
+In the following years, a full scale dRICH prototype will be tested at CERN ~\cite{EIC_Marco_RICH25}.